 Despite this, Reykjavik has a vibrant bar scene and you should not deprive yourself of the chance to try the excellent local beer.
 But, if you’re not careful, alcohol can make your trip to Iceland expensive.

-Here are my tips on how to keep your costs down whilst still having a good time.
+Here are my tips on how to save money on drink in Iceland but still have a good time.

 - Keep drinking out to a minimum